facebookresearch/Meta_SecAlign/README.md

     + Google Gemini models
         + `gemini-2.0-flash`: a Google commercial model with a [claimed prompt injection defense](https://arxiv.org/pdf/2505.14534)
         + `gemini-2.5-flash`: a Google commercial model with a [claimed prompt injection defense](https://arxiv.org/pdf/2505.14534)
-        + `gemini-2.0-pro`: a state-of-the-art Google model (not claimed to include a prompt injection defense)
+        + `gemini-2.0-pro`: a flagship Google model (not claimed to include a prompt injection defense)
-        + `gemini-2.5-pro`: a state-of-the-art Google model (not claimed to include a prompt injection defense)
+        + `gemini-2.5-pro`: a flagship Google model (not claimed to include a prompt injection defense)
+        + `gemini-3-pro-preview`: the state-of-the-art Google model with strong prompt injection defense
 + [Optional] `lora_alpha` is a test-time hyper-parameter for Meta-SecAlign models.
 It defaults to 8, which uses the exact Meta-SecAlign models as trained.
 A `lora_alpha` value between 0 and 8 interpolates between the undefended model and our defended model to enable a flexible utility–security trade-off.
 Extrapolating `lora_alpha` beyond 8 is possible but untested.
 + We support the following prompt-injection benchmark evaluations for the community:
     + 6 security benchmarks